Andrew Toney: College

-He attended the University of Southwestern Louisiana (now the University of Louisiana at Lafayette), graduating ahead of time in 3½ years and starting graduate school in his final semester.
-He played basketball under coaches Jim Hatfield and Bobby Paschal; Paschal observing Toney's extraordinary self-discipline and ability to focus in setting and achieving goals.
+Toney attended the University of Southwestern Louisiana (now the University of Louisiana at Lafayette), graduating ahead of time in 3½ years and starting graduate school in his final semester.
+He played basketball under coaches Jim Hatfield and Bobby Paschal in the Southland Conference; Paschal observing Toney's extraordinary self-discipline and ability to focus in setting and achieving goals.

+Toney averaged 21 points per game as a freshman, leading the team in scoring and ranking third in the Southland Conference.
+Toney averaged 24.5 points per game as a sophomore, leading the Southland Conference.
+He also led the conference in total points (661), field goal attempts (468), free throws attempted (179), and free throws made (137).
+He was named Southland Conference Player of the Year in 1977–78.
+As a junior (1978–79), Toney led the Southland Conference in scoring average again (23.3 points per game).
+He averaged 26.1 points as a senior (1979–80), leading the Southland Conference for a third consecutive season; and was named Southland Conference Player of the Year for the second time.

-On the basketball team, Toney averaged 21 points per game as a freshman, leading the team in scoring as a freshman and sophomore.
-He averaged 26.1 points as a senior, and 23.6 over his college career.
-In 1977, he led the team to the Southland Conference title.
-As a senior, he led the team to a 21–9 record, going as far as the National Invitation Tournament quarterfinals.
-He was All-Southeastern Conference (SEC) in 1980.
+In 1977, Toney led Southwestern Louisiana to the Southland Conference title.
+As a senior, he led Southwestern Louisiana to a 21–9 record, going as far as the National Invitation Tournament quarterfinals.
+He was first-team All-Southland Conference in 1978, 1979, and 1980.
 He set nine school records, and scored 46 points in a game three times, including a game against Auburn to win the Bayou Class Championship.

+Over his 107-game college career, Toney averaged 23.6 points, 3.7 assists, and 3.2 rebounds per game.
 He finished his college career with 2,526 points, 13th highest in NCAA history at the time.
 Foreshadowing his reputation in the NBA, after winning a game during his junior year against University of Nevada-Reno, 73–71, by making two free throws with only seconds left, Toney said "'I like pressure situations. ...
-They build up my blood.'"
+They build up my blood'".